ztyyLV/web-twain-docs/info/api/WebTwain_IO.md

 **Usage notes**

-If you are using WASM mode on the desktop, the image will always be saved to the Downloads folder even if you specify an absolute path.

 If you would like to save images by showing the 'Save File' dialog box, you can set [IfShowFileDialog]({{site.info}}api/WebTwain_IO.html#ifshowfiledialog) to `true`.

 ---